percona/everest-doc/docs/release-notes/Percona-Everest-0.10.1-(2024-05-16).md

 ## Fixed issues

-- [EVEREST-1054](https://perconadev.atlassian.net/browse/EVEREST-1054) - Rentention copies don't work:
+- [EVEREST-1054](https://perconadev.atlassian.net/browse/EVEREST-1054) - Rentention copies don't work:While setting up a PostgreSQL database cluster, we encountered an issue using the minIO bucket for backups and restores.
+This problem caused the restored cluster to become unresponsive and enter an unknown state.
+The issue has been resolved now.

 - [EVEREST-979](https://perconadev.atlassian.net/browse/EVEREST-979) -

 Backups